syncfusion-content/uwp-docs/uwp/Pivot-Client/Relational/PivotClient-Components.md

 ## Pivot table field list

-By using the pivot table field list, you can add, rearrange, or remove fields to show the data in the SfPivotClient exactly as desired.
+By using the pivot table field list, you can add, rearrange, or remove fields to show the data in the Pivot Client exactly as desired.

-With the current implementation of grouping bar, the deleted items cannot be added again in the SfPivotClient.
+With the current implementation of grouping bar, the deleted items cannot be added again in the Pivot Client.
 To achieve this requirement, the pivot table field list is maintained with components listed below:

 * Pivot browser.